-The Path to Publication, Part Two: Revising Your Paper for Submission
+The Path to Publication, Part 2: Revising Your Paper for Submission

 The following is the second in a three-part series on the publication of an academic article.
 As my field, English, is in the humanities, this will necessarily shape my narration, though many of these steps transcend most disciplinary boundaries.
 When they don’t, I will add links to STEM-specific advice.
 The previous post focused on selecting an appropriate journal.
 This post focuses on revising your paper for submission.